jdyi/taboo_jackbox_clone/README.md

 4-8 players, 3 rounds only.

 Technologies used: Flask with Flask-Socket.IO on Server Side, Vanilla JavaScript on Client side, Python for the app and backend, and SQLite3 for database.

+TO DO:

+- Fix disconnect issue if player screen goes to sleep
+- Add sound
+- Switch to two rounds, add point phase maybe in between rounds
+- add waiting screen for first turn player